seL4/microkit/docs/manual.md

   Must be be between 4KiB and 16MiB and be 4K page-aligned.
 Defaults to 8KiB.
 * `cpu`: (optional) set the physical CPU core this PD will run on.
 Defaults to zero.
 * `smc`: (optional, only on ARM) Allow the PD to give an SMC call for the kernel to perform..
 Defaults to false.
-* `domain`: (optional, experimental) Specifies the name of the scheduling domain the PD belongs to.
+* `domain`: (optional) Specifies the name of the scheduling domain the PD belongs to.

 Additionally, it supports the following child elements: